Job Help

 Step 3: Secure Your Account

-Make sure your account is secure and you don't get "locked out" if you forget your password, by adding a "recovery" email address or phone number to your account.
+Make sure your account is secure.
+Add a "recovery" email address or phone number to your account in case you forget your password.

-This is a second email address or a phone number, that they can send a special code to if you ever forget your password.
-If you don't have a second email address, consider setting up another one now.
+This is a second email address or phone number where you can receive a special code if you ever forget your password.
+If you do not have a second email address, consider setting up another one now.

 Step 4: Check Your New Email Account Regularly